Hnk-rfk/Hnk-rfk/README.md

 # Henrique Souza

-Estudante e entusiasta de sistemas embarcados, automação e desenvolvimento em Python.
-Foco em projetos que conectam hardware e software.
+Student and enthusiast of embedded systems, automation and development in Python.
+Focus on projects that connect hardware and software.

 ## Tecnologias